Unispac/Unispac.github.io/_pages/about.md

 As AI Safety and Security become pressing societal issues, I am actively engaged in translating my research into policy insights to inform the public and policymakers.
 I have co-authored a [policy brief](https://hai.stanford.edu/policy-brief-safety-risks-customizing-foundation-models-fine-tuning) on the safety risks of fine-tuning foundation models, which has sparked extensive discussions among academia, industry stakeholders, and policymakers.
 I also lead a position paper, [AI Risk Management Should Incorporate Both Safety and Security](https://arxiv.org/abs/2405.19524), to clarify the differences and connections between AI safety and security and to advocate for cross-community collaboration for holistic AI risk management practices.

-If you share similar interests, please feel free to reach out via xiangyuqi [at] princeton [dot] edu.
+If you share similar interests, please feel free to reach out.
 I am happy to chat and open to exploring opportunities for collaboration.
 <br>